Champions Rose Namajunas, Kamaru Usman retain belts at UFC 268

 Usman previously knocked out Covington in the fifth round of a December 2019 title bout.
 He has now won 19 straight fights, including 15 in the UFC.
 It was his fifth consecutive successful title defense.

-The victory for Namajunas was dramatically different from her first meeting with Weili when she ended Weili’s 20-fight winning streak and her title reign back in April with a head kick knockout just 78 seconds into the first round.
+The victory for Namajunas was dramatically different from her first meeting with Weili.
+She ended Weili’s 20-fight winning streak and her title reign back in April with a head-kick knockout just 78 seconds into the first round.

 Namajunas rallied to win the final two rounds convincingly.